When I Feel Fulfilled

 I go to a trade school that touts itself as an Art school, luring would-be Digital Compositors with the promises of animation, would-be Graphic Designers with the promises of painting classes (of which none that I can recognize exist), and would-be Video Engineers with the promises of film.
 Granted, I did get to work with film.
 As an tertiary expendable class not necessary and in fact quite obstructive to my core classes in Nonlinear Editing on Avid and Business of Production.
 I take general elective classes that I do not generally elect to take, but are required by law for state accreditation, such as History of Art in Early Civilization or Professional Development or Ethics, in which I received twenty dollars to write somebody else’s final term paper, entitled “an Attack on Civil Liberties.”

-My father was a stoner beatnik hippie, or at the very least, a wannabe, for though he denies it, his record collection consisting of Steppenwolfe and the Grass Roots speaks for itself, and the final condemnation coming from his liberal arts degrees at the University of Cincinnati in the height of the seventies where he dreamed of becoming a Painter, a conceptual architect, a substitute art teacher, and a science fiction writer.
-He certainly did NOT dream of becoming a Loan Officer for a major bank chain, a title that, as a child, I assumed carried some intrigue of Starsky and Hutch-like car chases and shootouts.
+My father was a stoner beatnik hippie, or at the very least, a wannabe, for though he denies it, his record collection consisting of Steppenwolfe and the Grass Roots speaks for itself, and the final condemnation coming from his liberal arts degrees at the University of Fawcett City in the height of the seventies where he dreamed of becoming a Painter, a conceptual architect, a substitute art teacher, and a science fiction writer.
+He certainly did NOT dream of becoming a Loan Officer for a major banking clan, a title that, as a child, I assumed carried some intrigue of Starsky and Hutch-like car chases and shootouts.
 He works in a bank.
 He has a degree on the wall with little to no relevance, alongside a fairly decent painting of a waterfall that he painted for my mother and hanged dormant there ever since.

 My mother, though she denies it, was an artist as well, though in a much more benign sense of the word, stitching, painting, writing, dreaming, and in high school cut gym class to be on the debate team, and mock trial and urged me to do the same which I casually did but never recognized myself as a full member of either club.
 She wanted to be a lawyer, but with an old-fashioned father who didn’t want to send his daughter to college since his son didn’t want to go and it wouldn’t be fair to send one and not the other, she would have had to pay for school herself, something she could readily do, working hard hours at the Waffle House, that is, if she weren’t already paying for my father’s now-defunct degree.

-I sadly, I believe, offended my parents with these revelations when visiting them some months ago, cold and rainy and depressed and the loving both of them trying to cheer me up hopelessly with Orange Sherbet ice cream (my favorite) at a United Dairy Farmers somewhere around Mt.
-Adams.
+I sadly, I believe, offended my parents with these revelations when visiting them some months ago, cold and rainy and depressed and the loving both of them trying to cheer me up hopelessly with Orange Sherbet ice cream (my favorite) at a United Dairy Union somewhere around Mt.
+Scott.
 Who am I?
 Who am I to think that I’ll be doing what I want in ten years when my parents didn’t achieve that end, and they actually KNEW what the wanted, something that can’t, truth be told, be said about me.